IPC Code of Conduct

-All staff members have an obligation to report any suspected corrupt or unlawful conduct, maladministration, serious and substantial waste of public resources, or government information contravention.
+All staff members have an obligation to report any suspected corrupt or unlawful conduct, maladministration, serious and substantial waste of public resources, government information contravention or privacy contravention.
 The Public Interest Disclosures Act 2022 provides certain protections for employees who voluntarily report such matters.
 Employees should refer to the IPC's Public Interest Disclosures Internal Reporting Policy for further information.

 Any facilities provided by the IPC for use in performing duties or functions (such as transport, stationery, telephones or secretarial services) should be used strictly for those duties or functions.
 Occasional or minor use of IPC resources such as telephones, mobile phones, faxes, photocopiers and desktop computers for personal purposes is acceptable as long as it does not interfere with the IPC’s work, customer service or the work of colleagues.
 Use of facilities by union delegates, in accordance with the provisions of Clause 58 of the Crown Employees (Public Service Conditions of Employment) Award 2009, is also appropriate.
 See also Section 2 of this Code.

 Employees must give appropriate time and attention to official business, endeavour to carry out their work efficiently, economically and effectively and in a manner such that the standard of work reflects favourably on the IPC.
 This means paying due care, attention and diligence to duties, fulfilling them, and reasonably supporting other employees in their endeavours to do the same.